kylejames0408/IGME-110/README.md

 **LAST CONTENT UPDATE:** 14-November-2019

 # Important External Links
-- https://people.rit.edu/kcj7751/110/ | This is a public link to the live version of the website created in class showcasing all of the web development and media work.
+- https://people.rit.edu/kcj7751/110/ | This is a public link to the live version of the website created in class showcasing all web development and media work.
 It acts as a directory linking to other projects completed during the class.